 Having bought Nigella Lawson’s latest offering Simply Nigella and spent many an hour joyously reading it bookmarking recipes I just had to get baking didn't I?
-I had a craving for cookies and there's only two recipes for cookies in the book; it would have been ever so wrong not to bake them both wouldn't it?
-As usual, there are a few adaptations to the orignal recipes.
+I had a craving for cookies and there are only two recipes for cookies in the book; it would have been ever so wrong not to bake them both wouldn't it?
+As usual, there are a few adaptations to the original recipes.

 Nigella states that “health-food-shop-type” peanut butter doesn’t work here but that’s all I buy so that had to make do and I honestly didn’t have an issue with it.